jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

 You can use the following restrictions in `@Email` annotation:
 - `unquotedLocalPart` to decide whether unquoted local parts are generated
 - `quotedLocalPart` to decide whether quoted local parts are generated
-- `domains` to decide whether domains are generated in the domain part
+- `domainHost` to decide whether domains are generated in the host part
-- `ipv4Addresses` to decide whether ipv4 addresses are generated in the domain part
+- `ipv4Host` to decide whether ipv4 addresses are generated in the host part
-- `ipv6Addresses` to decide whether ipv6 addresses are generated in the domain part
+- `ipv6Host` to decide whether ipv6 addresses are generated in the host part

 You can use it as follows: